deepsense-ai/seahorse/docs/_deployment/enterprise.md

     Enterprise deployments of Seahorse:
     <ul class="features-list">
         <li>can process virtually unlimited data by utilizing Spark clusters of any size and processing power - as easily as with the Seahorse Standalone,
-        </li><li>DO ZMIANY NA HA: support multiple clusters, so that your team can manage its computational backends used for various purposes,
+        </li><li>support multiple clusters, so that your team can manage its computational backends used for various purposes,
         </li><li>work with with both cloud and on-premise infrastructure, including the location of Spark clusters,
         </li><li>easily integrate with your organization’s storage layer and legacy systems,
         </li><li>can be customized for a desired level of availability and failover capabilities,